Install CoastSeg with Pixi¶

 Basic Pixi install (recommended)¶

-- Clone the CoastSeg repo (shallow clone)
+Clone the CoastSeg Repository

 - You only need to do this once